What’s the usual advice for reactivating past customers?

 - Send an email or postcard communicating “what’s new here” to your current and former customers

-- Use an online survey to ask customers for suggestions about new programs and modifications to existing services
+- Use surveys and suggestion boxes to help prioritize new programs and modifications to existing services

 - Invite former customers to an open house to sample new programs or equipment

 Your wellness center only offers women’s weight loss programs.
-You don’t have a corporate wellness program.
 Your corporate wellness program doesn’t have a solution for remote offices.
-You don’t have dietitians, only physical therapists.
-You only have dietitians.
+Your weight loss program has no nutritionists, only personal trainers.
+Your weight loss program has only nutritionists, no personal trainers.
 You offer sports performance but no rehab or injury prevention programs.

 Examples of how to respond: